Pttn/rieMiner/README.md

-# rieMiner 0.9β2.4
+# rieMiner 0.9β2.5

 rieMiner is a Riecoin miner supporting both solo and pooled mining, and using the latest known mining algorithm.
-It was originally adapted and refactored from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie).
+It was originally adapted and refactored from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie), though there is no remaining code from rminerd anymore.

 Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
 A benchmark mode is also proposed to compare more easily the performance between different computers.